jakobnissen/paper_binbencher/paper/main.typ

 This status quo is bad for users, who can't easily tell which binners really are the best to use, and who rarely have the time to undergo a detailed, systematic study of the many available binners.
 It's also bad for tool developers, because the conflicting claims of accuracy makes it difficult to know which techniques are promising to develop further, and even to know whether the field is making progress in the sense that binners are getting more accurate over time.

-Binning is not unique in being a well-studied computational problem with a proliferation of candidate evaluation techniques - parallels can be drawn to the protein folding problem, and the problem of computer vision.
+Binning is not unique in being a well-studied computational problem with a proliferation of candidate evaluation techniques - parallels can be drawn to the protein folding problem and the problem of computer vision.
 Both fields have benefitted greatly from standardized evaluations provided by e.g. CASP@moult_large-scale_1995 and ImageNet@deng_imagenet_2009, respectively.
 In the field of binning, the Critical Assessment of Metagenome Interpretation (CAMI)@sczyrba_critical_2017 and CAMI2@meyer_critical_2022 is a similar initiative that aims to standardize benchmarking of various metagenomic tools, including binners.
 To this end, they have developed the binning benchmarking tool AMBER@meyer_amber_2018.